 Open Meetings Act

-The Open Meetings Act (OMA) requires that any gathering of a quorum of a public body where members consider, conduct or advise on public business offer the opportunity for the public to attend and offer input.
+The District of Columbia Open Meetings Act (OMA) requires that any gathering of a quorum of a public body where members consider, conduct or advise on public business offer the opportunity for the public to observe the meeting.
 The public must be given proper notice of such meetings and afforded the opportunity to review recordings of public meetings upon request.
-The OOG is responsible for training agencies, employees, the Council of the District of Columbia and nearly than 190 boards and commissions on the requirements of the OMA.
+The Office of Open Government is responsible for training agencies, employees, and boards and commissions on the requirements of the OMA.
+The video above is a 30 minute training video on the requirements of the Open Meetings Act.
 Read the entire OMA.

-What are the requirements of OMA?
+What are the requirements of the Open Meetings Act?

-The OMA is triggered anytime there is a gathering of a quorum of a public body, including hearings, roundtables, regular, special, or emergency where members consider, conduct or advise on public business.
+The OMA is triggered anytime there is a gathering of a quorum of a public body, including hearings, roundtables, regular, special, or emergency meetings where members consider, conduct or advise on public business.
 (DC Official Code §2-574(1))

-Who is excluded from OMA?
+Who is excluded from the Open Meetings Act?

 How much notice is required?

-How do I file and OMA complaint?
+How do I file an Open Meetings Act complaint?

-Complaints may be submitted via the OMA Complaint Form in person, or via U.S Postal Service at the Office of Open Government, 441 4th Street, Suite 830 South.
-Complaints submitted by mail should be marked on the outside of the envelope "Open Meetings Complaint.
-Complaints may also be submitted by electronic mail at email@example.com.
-The submission of complaints via the Website is encouraged so that information is complete, but is not required.
-The Director will confirm receipt of a complaint withing five (5) business days upon receipt of the complaint.
+Complaints may be submitted in person or via U.S. Postal Service at the Office of Open Government, Board of Ethics and Government Accountability, 1030 15th Street, Suite 700, Washington, DC 20005.
+Complaints submitted by mail should be marked on the outside of the envelope "Open Meetings Complaint."
+Complaints may also be submitted by electronic mail at firstname.lastname@example.org, with "Open Meetings Act Complaint" in the subject line of the electronic mail message.
+Please copy email@example.com on your electronic mail complaint.
+The Office of Open Government will confirm receipt of your complaint within five (5) business days.